kevinjardine/gaiasky_contrib/README.md

 pitch is the up/down camera angle

-speed is the current speed of the camera in parsecs per frame
+speed is the current speed of the camera movement in parsecs per frame

 the height, yaw and pitch fields can have the value '-' in which case the script will use the previous or default values